LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 ## Use the built-in function `type` to find the type of a value.

 *   Use the built-in function `type` to find out what type a value has.
-*   Works on variables as well.
-    *   But remember: the *value* has the type --- the *variable* is just a label.
+*   This works on variables as well -- `type` will give you the type of the value which is assigned to the variable.

 ~~~
 print(type(52))